hargoniX/bachelor/thesis/thesis.typ

 @adv_rx_wb, is put into the consumed slot.
 This descriptor kind contains a lot of meta information, most of which concerns more advanced features.
 The fields that are relevant in the basic configuration setup of verix are:
-1. The packet length which contains how many bytes of the buffer in the read descriptor were used for a received packet
+1. The packet length which contains how many bytes of the buffer in the read descriptor were used for a received packet.
 2. The extended status register which contains two fields that are relevant to us:
    1. The EOP bit, if set indicates the end of a packet.
 This is relevant because the @NIC can in theory be configured to split up packets across multiple descriptors.
-As we don't use this feature we expect EOP to always be set
+As we don't use this feature we expect EOP to always be set.
-   2. The DD bit at the same position as the DD bit in the read descriptor and serves the same purpose
+   2. The DD bit at the same position as the DD bit in the read descriptor and serves the same purpose.

 After this procedure is done the hardware advances RDH, possibly overflowing back to the start of the ring buffer while doing so.